 Trust litigation is commenced by a lawsuit filed by either a fiduciary, beneficiary, or other interested party concerning the administration of a revocable or irrevocable trust in the district court.
 While trust litigation is similar to civil litigation, there are crucial differences that must be observed to properly litigate a case involving a trust.

-The attorneys at Mountain View Law Group are dedicated trust litigation attorneys, possessing the skills and experience necessary to understand complex trust cases and present clients’ positions to the court.
+The Utah trust attorneys at Mountain View Law Group are dedicated trust litigation attorneys, possessing the skills and experience necessary to understand complex trust cases and present clients’ positions to the court.
 Our significant experience in this area includes litigating on behalf of both large and small trust beneficiaries, as well as defending trust fiduciaries.
 We represent beneficiaries in a variety of trust related actions, including:

 We also represent Trustees, helping them to:

-Our law firm’s attorneys represent interested parties in many different actions related to trust litigation.
+Mountain View Law Group’s Ogden attorneys represent interested parties in many different actions related to trust litigation.
 We also represent individual and corporate trustees in complex trust-related disputes, including matters involving accounting and claims of trust mismanagement, and breach of fiduciary duty.

 Our clients rave about their experiences with Mountain View Law Group.
 Check out what they have to say.